 Written collaboratively by Krista Ehlert and Lori Brown.

-I’m writing this with snow outside my office window!
-That’s right, we once again saw snow in mid-October.
-Now that we’ve got the weather out of the way, let’s get down to an update on beaver dam analogs (BDAs)!
-This article will serve as the first in a “Range Roundup” series, where I discuss past, current, and future range projects that are occurring throughout South Dakota with results and updates that producers might find interesting.
+This article will serve as the first in a “Range Roundup” series, where the South Dakota State University (SDSU) Extension Range Team discusses past, current and future range projects that are occurring throughout South Dakota with results and updates that producers might find interesting.

 Riparian health is critical to prairie systems found throughout the West and Northern Great Plains.
 These riparian systems act as veins that feed the prairie.
 Over the last five years, federal, state, NGO, and university partners, and producers in Northwest S.D. were involved in a needs assessment that identified riparian health as an area of significant resource concern across Western S.D.
 This is due to several reasons.